Knowing how to write a sermon introduction that grabs your listener’s attention is one sure-fire way to improve your preaching.

 4. Start With an Impactful Statement

-When you’re writing your sermon introduction, start with a bold and powerful one liner.
+When you’re writing your sermon introduction, start with a bold one liner.

 When you walk up the platform and stand at the pulpit, allow a few seconds of silence to hang in the air to build anticipation.